 Figure 5: Fournier’s gangrene of the scrotum.
 Note necrotic, black patch of scrotal skin with large ulceration.
 (From: Aho T et al. (2006) Fournier's gangrene Nat Clin Pract Urol 3: 54–57)

 Immediate treatment consists of aggressive surgical debridement, combined with broad-spectrum intravenous antibiotics.
 Because the extent of tissue involvement is often not apparent at initial debridement, patients should undergo “second look” procedures, with additional debridement if necessary.
 Coordination with general surgery colleagues is critical as perirectal tissue can be involved and in some cases, may be the source of the infection.
 Excision of affected tissue is a necessary component of treatment; treatment with antibiotics alone typically has a 100% mortality.
 After surviving the initial infection, many patients will need multiple reconstructive procedures.
+Wound management techniques include wound wet to dry dressings, wound vac devices, and in very select cases, primary closure of the wound.
 Treatment with hyperbaric oxygen may preserve healthy tissue and reduce the amount of debridement necessary.
 44

 Paraphimosis occurs when the foreskin becomes trapped behind the penile corona.
 Figure 6.
 Subsequent obstruction to venous and lymphatic outflow results in increasing preputial and glanular edema; in extreme cases, the increased pressure generated by the edema and the venous congestion will decrease arterial inflow, resulting in ischemia and tissue death.45

 The initial treatment of paraphimosis is to relieve the obstruction.
 Initial efforts should center on reduction of the foreskin.
-(Figure 7) After placement of a penile block, decompression of the distal glanular edema, followed by firmly pulling (not pushing) the foreskin over the glans, is typically successful.
+(Figure 7) After placement of a penile block, decompression of the distal glanular edema, followed by firmly pulling (not pushing) the foreskin over the glans, is typically successful (Figure 8).
+In some cases, the edema is so substantial that compression for several minutes with gentle compression using gauze is necessary.
 Placement of water-based lubricant on the glans often facilitates reduction.50-52 If this is not successful, emergent dorsal slit (incision of the dorsal foreskin) should be performed, and the foreskin then reduced.
 Patients with a history of paraphimosis should be counseled on operative intervention with a formal dorsal slit or circumcision to prevent future occurrences.
+Some patients with phimosis that led to paraphimosis can also be managed with steroid topical cream.

 Figure 6: Paraphimosis, notice the tight ring behind the coronal margin.